mitrilmad/TIL/scala/lazy-evaluation.md

 }
 ```

-elements are only computed when they are needed, where “needed” means that someone calls tail on the stream. (call by name)
+elements are only computed when they are needed, where “needed” means that someone calls tail on the stream. (call by name)</hr>

-call by name : every formal parameter called , then real parameter is computed by
+- call by name : every formal parameter called , then real parameter is computed by
-call by value : before calling function, computed subfunction value
+- call by value : before calling function, computed subfunction value